 The police are busy and may not have had time to speak to all witnesses who were at the accident scene.
-If you collected this information yourself, your San Francisco motorcycle accident attorney can speak with them and collect further evidence to help your case.
+If you collected this information yourself, your accident attorney in San Francisco can speak with them and collect further evidence to help your case.

 Other Forensic Evidence

 Thanks to innovations in technology, many intersections and roadways in the San Francisco area have surveillance cameras.
 Your attorney can help gather more evidence by determining who owns the footage and asking to see a videotape of the accident.
 Even if the owner refuses, your injury attorney can ask for a subpoena should filing a lawsuit become necessary.

 Debris can also serve as important forensic evidence.
 Take pictures of the damage to your motorcycle, as well as any damaged city property such as guardrails and concrete abutments.
 If you cannot do this yourself due to your injuries, your personal injury lawyer may be able to do it for you.

 Your Medical Records

 Last, your medical records will serve as important evidence for the damages you suffered in the wake of your accident.
 They will serve as an official testament to your injuries and medical treatment.
 If an ambulance transported you to the hospital, ask for a copy of the EMT’s notes.
 Be as thorough as possible when describing your injuries to a doctor, as this will end up in your official medical record.
 You will also need copies of the emergency physician’s notes and the results of any imaging and scans.

 California Motorcyclist Laws